iboates/name_collisions/README.md

 It's not a terribly pretty output, but at least you know that each one is unique.

+Throw name_collisions_demo.py in the same folder as name_collisions.py for a quick demo.

 A couple of notes:

 Things start to get screwy if the incrementing numbers themselves start to get longer than the max_length.
 I tried to figure out a way to detect and stop this but haven't come across one yet.
 But I think if you are working under such tiny length constraints you are going to have to take a radically different approach anyway.